CebolaLab/ATAC-seq/README.md

 ## Visualisation

 Through this pipeline, two types of tracks will be generated for visualisation in genome browsers.
 The first, generated here, will show the aligned reads and are generated from the processed `bam` file.
-The second, generated after peak calling, will show the -log<sub>10<\sub>p-value from the peak calling.
+The second, generated after peak calling, will show the -log<sub>10 p-value from the peak calling.

 The `deeptools` command `bamCoverage` will be used